errata-ai/vale.sh/content/en/docs/topics/vocab/index.md

 Vale's `Vocab` files are case-aware by default while most spell-checking tools ignore case.

-For example, a vocabulary consisting of
+For example, the following vocabulary file will enforce the *exact* use of "MongoDB": "mongoDB," "MongoDb," etc.

 ```text
 MongoDB
 ```

-will enforce the *exact* use of "MongoDB": "mongoDB," "MongoDb," etc.

 To provide case-insensitive checks, you have two options: